Ipswich–Ely line: Ely and Newmarket Railway and GER operation (1862–1922)

 By the 1860s the railways in East Anglia were in financial trouble, and most were leased to the ECR; they wished to amalgamate formally, but could not obtain government agreement for this until 1862, when the Great Eastern Railway (GER) was formed by amalgamation.
 Thus the Ipswich to Cambridge line was operated by the GER from 1862.

 In 1874 two rival schemes were put before Parliament.
 The Ely and Newmarket Railway (ENR) scheme was backed by the GER, whilst the other scheme – the Ely and Bury Light Railway – was to run via Soham and Mildenhall.
 Parliament approved the ENR scheme and granted running powers to the Ely and Bury Light Railway from Ely to Soham which was covered by the ENR proposal and their route could then be constructed from there to Bury St Edmunds.
 In the event nothing more came of this second scheme.

 The line between Cambridge and Newmarket was doubled in 1875.

-The ENR act was passed in 1875 and construction began soon after, under the guidance of engineer George Hopkins and contractor John Waddell.
+The Ely and Newmarket Railway Act 1875 (38 & 39 Vict. c. ccv) and construction began soon after, under the guidance of engineer George Hopkins and contractor John Waddell.
 Although an inaugural train carrying various GER officers ran on 6 June 1879, the line failed to pass the mandatory government inspection and it was not until 1 September that the line opened.
 The opening day was not auspicious, as a locomotive was derailed near Soham, without casualties.
 One of the first trains to use the new link was a train carrying racehorses from Newmarket to Doncaster.

 From the outset the single-track line was operated by the GER, and Fordham and Soham stations (both equipped with goods yards) all opened on 1 September 1879.